uobdv/Design-Verification/index.md

 ## Welcome to Design Verification

 Hello, welcome to the Design Verification module (COMS30026) website.
 Here you'll find all the course content and related information.
-Lecture recordings and information on courswork (where applicable) are hosted privately on Blackboard at the University of Bristol.
+Lecture recordings and information on coursework (where applicable) are hosted privately on Blackboard at the University of Bristol.
 For further information about this course, please contact Kerstin Eder.

 ## Overview